shewa12/easy-poll/readme.txt

 === Settings ===

 From the Settings sub-menu, you can some settings stuff like whether the guest users can submit polls or not, success message, etc.

+=== Frequently Asked Questions ===

+= On the front-end Poll showing 404 not found =

+Answer: Make your website permalink is set to post name.
+If not so, set it & update permalink.

+= How to see submissions list =

+Answer: From the Report sub-menu of Easy Poll main menu

+= Can I use Short Code on any posts or pages?

+Answer: Yes

+=== Screenshots ===

+1. Polls List: Showing available polls listing along with short code & total submission number.
+2. Input/Textarea Question: Create Input/Textarea type question.
+3. Settings: Available settings for the Poll
+4. Frontend: Showing how polls will be appeared to the end users.
+5. Single/Multiple Choice: Create Single/Multiple choice question.
+6. Report: Submission details.

+=== Changelog ===

+= 1.0.0 =
+* Plugin released

+=== Upgrade Notice ===